 You only need an amplifier when your source’s maximum electrical output through the headphone jack—whether it’s a smartphone, laptop, or something else—is lower than what your headphones require to reach the output level you want.
 Bluetooth headphones will never need an amplifier, as the headphones themselves deliver the power to the drivers internally.

-Editor’s note: this article was updated on January 4, 2023, to expand upon technical information.
+Editor’s note: this article was updated on December 3, 2024, to address more FAQs.

 Why would you need a headphone amp?

-If and only if you’re using wired headphones, go plug them into whatever you’re going to be listening to them with.
+If and only if you’re using wired headphones, plug them into whatever you’ll be listening to them with.
 Can you get the volume up to a good level?
 Is there room to spare?

-When you crank your volume on your smartphone but can’t get an acceptable listening level, there’s a few things that could be happening.
+When you crank the volume on your smartphone but can’t reach an acceptable listening level, a few things could be happening.

-1. You’ve gone and done it: you cooked your ears and now you’re hard of hearing
+- You’ve gone and done it: you cooked your ears, and now you’re hard of hearing

 These numbers will be able to definitively tell you whether or not you need an amp with your source, but it takes a little bit of math.
 If you’re unlike me (and you have a life), you could use this tool and be done with it… but wouldn’t you like to at least understand what’s going on?